 After we were done there we walked over to Fifth Avenue and peeked at the Lord and Taylor holiday windows.
 Those didn’t have narration and the size of the window panes wasn’t as large but they fit in a lot of intricacy in a little space.
 There were no people pictured either fairies birds, or mice were the vehicles moving the action.
 And they were so miniature with lots of detail.

-Further up Fifth, we got to Rockefeller Center and Saks Fifth Avenue.
+Further up Fifth, beyond the diamond district, we got to Rockefeller Center and Saks Fifth Avenue.
 Of course, I had to try to get the obligatory picture of the Rockefeller Christmas Tree.
 The Center was packed beyond belief and so hard to get an uninterrupted view even in the bitter cold.

 At Sak’s Fifth Avenue the holiday windows were spectacular, the theme was a New York City play on classic fairy tales.
 The colors were so vibrant and the descriptions were hilarious.